mesg-foundation/docs/guide/start-here/quick-start-guide.md

 Now let's give this super simple application a try.

-Let's trigger the webhook with the following command:
+Trigger the webhook with the following command:

 ```bash
 curl -XPOST http://localhost:3000/webhook